ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

 | has_issues | property | <`true` , `false`> | Use Issues |
 | enable_traceability | properties |  <`true` , `false`> | Determines whether to track the deployment of code changes by creating tags, labels and comments on commits, pull requests and referenced issues.|

- **Note:** If you define multiple repositories and configure them as `has_issues: true`, a single instance of GitHub Issue tracker is added to the toolchain.
+ If you define multiple repositories and configure them as `has_issues: true`, a single instance of GitHub Issue tracker is added to the toolchain.
 The tracker follows issues for all repositories that are set to `true`.
+ {: tip}

  This snippet shows an example of this section: